CADLAB-io/CADLAB.io-swarm-stack/README.md

 ### Configure CADLAB

-In order to config CADLAB you need to edit cadlab.json file, located in the `configs` directory.
+In order to config CADLAB you need to edit cadlab.json file, located in the `/var/cadlab/configs` directory.
 The settings file is in the JSON format and the very minimum you need to specify is a hostname:

 ```javascript
 {